dannyYassine/vanille/pages/always-web-component.md

 :::

 ::: details
-This is a details block.
+This is a details block!
 :::

 ## More